MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 All built-in policy definitions related to Azure Virtual Machines are listed in \[Built-in policies - \<category>]\(/azure/governance/policy/samples/built-in-policies#\<anchorlink>\).

 ## Azure Advisor recommendations

+>> Should this be a separate H2 or can we cover this in the appropriate sections?

 [Azure Advisor](/azure/advisor/) is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
 Here are some recommendations that can help you improve the reliability, security, cost effectiveness, performance, and operational excellence of your Virtual Machines.